 When it shoots down to the best Xbox One single-player zombie games, Capcom isn’t something to sleep on.
 The Japanese game developer truly specializes in curating zombie games, given its master hand over the genre of zombie-focused titles.
 Look at the Resident Evil series alone, and you’ll understand what we’re on about.
 There is a total of three games from the franchise on this list alone, provided how well they’ve been put together.

 The fresh reiteration was released in 2019 with one devil of a positive reception.
 To this date, major publishing magazines from all over the spectrum hold this tip-top remake in high regard, including IGN, TechRadar, and GameSpot.
-The RE Engine has been utilized brilliantly across the whole game, and playing it from start to finish, and you’ll be utterly surprised.
+The RE Engine has been utilized brilliantly across the whole game and playing it from start to finish, you’ll be utterly surprised.

 9. NieR: Automata BECOME AS GODS Edition

 NieR: Automata is one terrific adventure of a game, presenting players with a unique blend of action gameplay with an emotionally telling storyline.
 What makes this entry in the NieR franchise stand out is how well put together it truly is, not to mention the alluring soundtrack that gets us every time we’re out and about exploring the beautiful in-game world of Automata.